Adam Clayton (footballer): Birmingham City

 On 1 September 2020, Clayton joined his former manager Aitor Karanka at Birmingham City, where he signed a two-year contract with an option for a further year.
 He made his debut as a second-half substitute in the opening fixture of the season, a 1–0 defeat at home to fourth-tier Cambridge United in the EFL Cup.
 He began the season well, but conceded a penalty from which Sheffield Wednesday inflicted Birmingham's first league defeat under Karanka, and was sent off three days later near the end of the visit to Norwich City, who promptly scored a winning goal.
 A foot injury reduced his mobility, and a mistake that led to Coventry City's equaliser at the end of January earned him "swingeing criticism".
 Although Karanka said he still had faith in him, Clayton never played for the club again.
 His contract was terminated by mutual consent on 5 November 2021.

 Doncaster Rovers

 Clayton signed an 18-month contract with League One club Doncaster Rovers in January 2022.
 He made his debut on 29 January as a late substitute in a home defeat to Plymouth Argyle, and started the next match, at home to Rotherham United, but according to the Doncaster Free Press, "looked well off the pace" and was replaced at half time.

 Bradford City

 Having played little under new head coach Danny Schofield, Clayton joined divisional rivals Bradford City on 19 January 2023 on a short-term contract until the end of the season.
+He left the club when his contract expired.

+Later career

+Clayton signed a one-year contract with National League club Rochdale on 10 July 2023.
+He left the club at the end of the 2023–24 season.

+In August 2024, Clayton signed for Northern Premier League Division One East club Liversedge.
+He made 11 appearances in all competitions before moving on to Northern Premier League Premier Division club Matlock Town in October as player/coach.